mat6780/esp32-dw1000-lite/README.md

 License
 -------
-This project is under MIT license, as the original project by Richardn (thanks Richardn!).
+This project is under MIT license, as was the original project by Richardn (thanks Richardn!).

 Copyright 2021 matdru